wikimedia/performance-WikimediaDebug/README.md

   # Warning: Deletes any untracked files!
   git clean -dffx
   ```
+* For Chrome:
-* In the browser's extension manager (e.g. at `chrome://extensions/`),
+  - Open the extension manager at `chrome://extensions/`.
   - Ensure any official installation of WikimediaDebug is disabled.
 (Temporarily)
   - Ensure "Developer mode" is enabled.
   - Use "Load unpacked" to load this directory as an extension.
+  - Test the extension and confirm any change in functionality from a recent commit.
+* For Firefox:
+  - Open the add-on manage at `about:addons` (Tools > Add-ons).
+  - From the gear menu, click "Debug Add-ons".
+  - Use "Load Temporary Add-on..." and navigate to this directory and select the manifest.json file.
-* Verify that the extension works and test that recent changes
+  - Test the extension and confirm any change in functionality from a recent commit.
-  work as expected.

-### Prepare the release
+### Create the release

 * After having tested the extension and having a clean working copy
   of `origin/master` (per the above), update the version in `manifest.json` ([example](https://github.com/wikimedia/WikimediaDebug/commit/a2c6cb5b3c89258224bfa906291104e7c5bf77a8))